Continuing Professional Development

 Creating a Vision Samantha Morris, Head of English Ercall Wood School

-Challenges, Jennifer Whitfield, Head of MFL Thomas Adams School
+Challenges, Jennifer Whitfield, Assistant Headteacher Thomas Adams School

 Assertiveness, Ruth Shaw, Assistant Headteacher The Priory School